Promises and Secrets

 And not just the Ten Commandments.
 The Proverbs constantly admonish people to pay attention to the Wisdom of Adonai, know His words, read and study, and pay attention to their instruction.
 However, this is Old Testament, so it is often discarded as optional.
 Not intentionally, mind you, but the underlying thought is that we can read it and take away only what makes sense to us.
 Surely, we think, God won't hold us to the rest of it.

 So, to make sure you get to Heaven, I guess you just look around and make sure you are better than that guy or gal across the room or street.
 If they make it, then that insures that you will make it.
 Right?
+That's what Lot's sons-in-law evidently thought.
 But, what if they don't make it?
 How will you even know whether they did or not?
 Even if you did know, what's your backup plan?
+Is that something you will employ "when and if it becomes apparent that you need it"?
+How will you know?

 Just because the world, including most of the "Christians" do it or don't do it, doesn't mean that God is leading them on that issue.
 Just like Lot, you don't want to lose half of your "family" because no one takes you or God seriously.
 And if you do lose them because of unbelief, make sure you are doing what God said so you don't follow them.
 Lot's plan was evidently, "Live in the world, not of the world."
-Worked for him.
+(John 15:19

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.